kasepuu/wassbook/README.md

 * - mobile view?

 * - lõpu asjad:
-* - docker
 * - db migration

 ## ABOUT

+- Our social network project is created with React & Golang

 ###### This project must:

-- be similar to facebook
+- Be Facebook-like social network with features as such:

+* Followers
+* Profile
+* Posts
+* Groups
+* Notifications
+* Chats

 ## USAGE

 ```
- start frontend > sh start.sh
+ start without docker > sh start.sh
- start backend > go run . <port> // port is optional, this will be 8081 by default
+ start with docker > sh start_docker.sh (linux users might have to run with sudo)
+ close docker > sh stop_docker.sh
 ```

 ### EXISTING USERS